-Description of Captain Purday.
-Purday is an ardent supporter of Bung in his quest to be elected as beadle.
+Description of the character Captain Purday.
+Purday is an ardent supporter of Mr. Bung in his quest to be elected as beadle.

 The Charles Dickens sketch, The Election for Beadle first appeared in The Evening Chronicle on Tuesday, 14 July 1835.
 The tale describes a battle between two men, Bung and Thomas Spruggins, to be elected as the local parish beadle.

 Taken from the following passage in the sketch The Election for Beadle: